camdietzel/STA304/Building Evaluations/README.md

 ## Overview

-This repository contains the code analyzing the 'Building Evaluation Scores' obtained from a dataset on opendatatoronto.
+This repository contains the code analyzing appartment building evaluation scores in Toronto, Ontario.
+The data is obtained from a dataset on opendatatoronto.

-The report can be found in the file marked `STA304 Assignment 2'.
-The code which produced this report can be found in `STA304 Assignment 2.rmd`
+The report can be found in the file marked `STA304 Assignment 2-2.pdf`.
+The code which produced this report can be found in `STA304 Assignment 2-3-1.Rmd`